 Some years back, my mom-in law shared her recipe for how to make a quick lemon curd with me.
 Since then, it’s the only way I make a curd.
 It does away with fussy double boilers and the risk of the mixture splitting.
 In the past, I’ve used it to make traditional lemon curd and a tart granadilla-orange curd.
 I’m intent making a blood orange curd this winter, but locally, these citrus beauties are rarer than hen’s teeth.

 For today’s recipe, I’m opting for ruby grapefruit.
 It lends a slightly bitter note to the curd which I love.
 To balance the acidity, I’ve added lemon juice.
 Its sour character brightens and lifts the taste.
 Then, and this is an important step, I reduce the juice to concentrate the flavours and to yield a nett volume of 80ml.
 To thicken and enrich the curd, I add 2 whole eggs plus 2 yolks.
 The result is a lusciously creamy textured curd.
 Slather it onto sourdough toast for breakfast or serve with scones and cream for tea.
 Or, pop in tomorrow for a slice of Vanilla and orange cake with grapefruit curd.

-Ruby Grapefruit curd
+Ruby Grapefruit Curd Recipe